National Park Adventure

 🍽️ Dinner: Summit Picnic — ~7:15 PM

-The clean solve for the tight window: with the bike ride ending at 6:00 and the gate at 7:00–7:30, there's no time for a sit-down — so make dinner the destination.
-Pick up a picnic dinner to go before/after the ride (lobster rolls from Beal's at lunch, or a Bar Harbor shack en route — Bar Harbor Lobster Co., Side Street, or Trenton Bridge) and eat it on the summit at sunset.
+The clean solve for the tight window: with the bikes back at 6:30 and the gate at 7:00–7:30, there's no time for a sit-down — so make dinner the destination.
+Pick up a picnic dinner to go before the ride (lobster rolls from Beal's at lunch, or a Bar Harbor shack — Bar Harbor Lobster Co., Side Street, or Trenton Bridge) and eat it on the summit at sunset.
 Bring a blanket, the fleeces, and a thermos.
 Dinner with the best view in Maine — hard to beat.

 Prefer a real dinner?
-Return bikes by ~5:45 and do a quick early bite in Bar Harbor (Galyn's / Side Street), then drive up — doable but rushed.
+The bikes are already back downtown — do a quick early bite in Bar Harbor (Galyn's / Side Street) right by the shop, then drive up — doable but rushed.
 Either way, cap the night with MDI Ice Cream (wild blueberry) back in town after you come down (~8:45).

-Rain backup: Carriage roads are crushed gravel and ride fine in light rain, but Fair Harbor may hold the eBikes for storms/lightning — if scrubbed, do the Bubbles hike or the Jordan Pond Path instead (both nearby).
+Rain backup: Carriage roads are crushed gravel and ride fine in light rain, but Maine State E-Bike may hold the bikes for storms/lightning (they cancel up to 48 hrs out per their policy — call 207-244-9500).
+If scrubbed, do the Bubbles hike or the Jordan Pond Path instead.
 Tide pools are still fun in light rain.
-If the summit fogs out, swap the Cadillac slot — decide by ~5 PM.
+If the summit fogs out, decide by ~5 PM.
 Echo Lake Beach (freshwater, 65–70°F, lifeguards) is a great warm-water swim any afternoon.

-Day 5 — Thursday, July 23 Farewell Hike + Departure
+Day 5 — Thursday, July 23 Departure Day — the group splits

 ☀️ Sunrise 5:10 AM 🌅 Sunset 8:07 PM 🌡️ High 73°F · Low 58°F 🌊 High Tide 7:09 PM (10.4 ft) 🌊 Low Tide 12:53 PM (1.9 ft) 🌔 Moon Waxing Gibbous 73%